LymphCode/Code-Quiz/README.md

 # Code Quiz

--When I'm taking the code quiz
+-When I'm taking the quiz

 -I click the start button